entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/angular.md

 ``` bash
 ng add @angular/elements
 ```
-[Angular elements](https://angular.io/guide/elements) are Angular components packaged as custom elements (also called Web Components), a web standard for defining new HTML elements in a framework-agnostic way.
+[Angular elements](https://angular.io/guide/elements) are Angular components packaged as custom elements, a web standard for defining new HTML elements independent of any framework.

 ::: warning
-Install the Angular elements package using `ng add`, not with `npm install` as it runs additional steps behind the scenes.
+Install the Angular elements package using `ng add` (not with `npm install` as it runs additional steps behind the scenes).
 :::

 2. Open `angular-widget/src/app/app.module.ts`.
 Here's what the initial file looks like: